jecki/DHParser/examples/FlexibleEBNF/README.md

         Bavarian Academy of Sciences and Humanities

 This EBNF-grammar is tunes towards maximal flexibility.
-It's purpose is to support as many different variants of EBNF as possible.
+Its purpose is to support as many different variants of EBNF as possible.
 The price for this flexibility is that the grammar is less readable than the grammar for one particular flavor of EBNF.
 Also, because it makes use